 Regular school attendance is essential if pupils are to take full advantage of the educational opportunities available to them at Springfield School.
 We seek to maximise attendance rates by instilling in children a respect for education, recognising and praising those who achieve full attendance and investigating the reasons behind missed sessions.
 Through policy and practice we strive to promote the value of regular attendance with pupils and parents.
-We apply the regulations set out in the Portsmouth City Council Guidance for Schools document including guidance on Maintaining and Improving Attendance, Children Missing from Education and Fixed Penalty Notices.
-We also follow the government guidance set out in Keeping Children Safe in Education September 2018 and Working Together to Safeguard Children July 2020.
+We apply all related Government and local authority guidance (see links above) including the guidance set out in Keeping Children Safe in Education September 2023